Perhentian Islands in Malaysia: Your Ultimate 2026 Travel Guide

 Diving in the Perhentian Islands

 If you’re a certified diver, or if you’ve always wanted to try diving, the Perhentians are the perfect place to explore the underwater world.
-With a large amount of dive sites around the islands, there’s no shortage of breathtaking spots to discover.
+With a large number of dive sites around the islands, there’s no shortage of breathtaking spots to discover.

 The best part is, they are one of, if not the cheapest in the world!
-Make sure you go to a PADI certified diving shop, the prices here are around 100 – 140 MYR per dive if you have the PADI openwater license already or want to have a single exploration dive.
+Make sure you go to a PADI-certified diving shop; the prices here are around 100-140 MYR per dive if you have the PADI open water license already or want to have a single exploration dive.
 Price depends on operator and dive site.

 We did a few dives with Bubbles Dive Resort on Pulau Perhentian, and it was a highlight of my trip.
 The visibility was fantastic, and I saw everything from reef sharks to vibrant coral gardens.